CluEleSsUK/vscode-intellij-idea-keybindings/README.md

 # IntelliJ IDEA Classic Key Bindings for Visual Studio Code

-Port of IntelliJ IDEA classic key bindings for VS Code.
-Includes keymaps for popular JetBrains products like IntelliJ Ultimate, WebStorm, PyCharm, PHP Storm, etc.
+Port of IntelliJ IDEA classic key bindings for VS Code to macOS.
+No guarantee they work, and I haven't looked at the non-macOS ones.

 ## Usage